 “Some,” said Zef.
 “Or so I’ve heard.”

-“So what do you think these veins are?
-Didn’t you say something about a magical explosion before?
+“So what do you think these veins are?”
+I asked.
+“Didn’t you say something about a magical explosion before?
 Do you think that Gnome created the veins there?
-Did this Beastfolk create them here?"
-I asked.
-I wanted answers.
-My people were supposed to be here, not more Beastfolk.
+Did this Beastfolk create them here?”

-“I don’t know.
-I guess it’s possible, though I can’t imagine one person doing this kind of thing on their own.
+“I don’t know,” Zef said simply.
+“I guess it’s possible, though I can’t imagine one person doing this kind of thing on their own.
 Maybe this was already a place of power, or others helped somehow.
 And I have no idea how a Beastfolk would even attempt Nature magic without harming themselves badly.
 Even if they did, one Beastfolk couldn’t create this big of a reaction.”

 “The last person who tried that was torn apart by the opposing magics,” said Zef, echoing my sentiment.